 I believe, and you can quote me on this,

-My advice is to have great content and great metadata and this resource will show you how to make sure you have the best possible Metadata.
+My advice is to have both great content AND great metadata, and this resource will show you how to make sure you have the best possible Metadata.

-Firstly you should be proactive and undertake the practices pointed out here in the guides that I’ve created for all of your new videos.
-They are all strategies that I’ve tried and tested on 1000s of YouTube uploads and have seen the results for myself.
+1) You should be proactive and implement these tips for all of your new videos.
+They are all strategies that I’ve tried and tested on thousands of YouTube uploads.
+They really work and I have seen the results for myself.

-Secondly, use the lessons learned and apply the strategies to videos that have already been published.
-It’s never too late to improve an existing video and just a few small tweaks to your back-catalogue of YouTube videos can have a major impact on your collective view count.
+2) Apply these strategies retrospectively to videos that have already been published – it’s never too late to improve an existing video!
+A few small tweaks to your back-catalogue can have a major impact on your overall view count.

-I’ve listed out all of the optimizations required for the most platform friendly YouTube videos possible and although implementing just one or two will have a positive effect you should build all of the following into your YouTube channel management.
+I’ve listed all of the best YouTube video optimization techniques below, and although implementing just one or two will have a positive effect you should build all of the following into your YouTube channel management strategy.

 Make sure to bookmark this page so that you can work through each guide and move forward without missing a lesson.
 As I say they’re all important.